Introduction to the Supply Teachers and Education Recruitment Framework

-For recruitment agencies and managed service providers, STaTS 2 represents a major opportunity - but also a significant compliance and bidding challenge for many.
-With the introduction of the Procurement Act 2023, CCS frameworks are different now - and prep is the key!
+For recruitment agencies and managed service providers, the Supply Teachers and Education Recruitment framework represents a major opportunity.
+However, for many, it also poses a a significant compliance and bidding challenge.
+With the introduction of the Procurement Act 2023, CCS frameworks have changed.
+Preparation is the key to success!
 Thornton & Lowe offers strategic and end-to-end support, including expert bid writing services, to help you confidently prepare for, apply to, and mobilise within this framework.

 Eligible Buyers | Examples |